wilianto/wilianto-com/_posts/2017-11-04-malicious-login-detector-with-flink-cep.md

 Main App code do:
 - Add streaming data source from Kafka topic (FailLogin)
-- Create a malicious login pattern (3x failed with the same username & ip)
+- Create a malicious login pattern (3x failed with the same username & ip in a minute)
 - Match the pattern with comming data
 - Add sink to print out malicious pattern